 The M.T.S.-M.D. dual degree will take a total of five years for completion.
-This saves one year as the M.D. degree ordinarily takes four years and the Master of Theological Studies takes two years.
-In this program students will carry 15 credit hours per semester while in the Divinity School, and students may follow one of two schedules:
+This saves one year as the M.D. degree ordinarily takes four years and the Master of Theological Studies takes

 Schedule I. M.T.S.-M.D.
 Dual Degree